With Ghanaian pancake, there is always a hint of nutmeg.

 About seventeen years ago, my friend Maame Asabea (may her soul rest in peace) made pancakes to surprise her mother on her birthday.
 We made it nice and golden and forgot to add nutmeg.
 When we presented it to her, she was obviously not pleased saying where is the nutmeg in the pancake?

-Side note: Realising Britain and Ghana has similar pancakes
+On the side: Realising Britain and Ghana has similar pancakes

 I don’t know if Ghanaians took pancake making from the British or the British possibly took it from Gold Coast during trade and later colonization.